 Impact Management Actions Responsible person Method of implementation Timeframe for implementati on Responsible party for monitoring Frequency of monitoring Evidence of compliance It is recommended that noise generation be kept to a minimum and that construction activities be confined to normal working hours (07:00 - 17:00 on Monday to Saturday).
-Should the Contractor wish to deviate from these work hours, approval must be granted by the Holder of the EA, The following noise reduction actions in respect of plant should be implemented: Provide baffle and noise screens on noisy machines as necessary; Provide absorptive linings to the interior of engine compartments; Ensure machinery is properly maintained (fasten loose panels, replace defective silencers); Switch off machinery immediately when not in use; and Reduce impact noise by careful handling.
-EPC Contractor As per the stated actions Throughout the construction phase ESA and ECO Daily Weekly environmental checklists.
+Should the Contractor wish to deviate from these work hours, approval must be granted by the Holder of the EA, The following noise reduction actions in respect of plant should be implemented: Contractor As per the stated actions Throughout the construction phase Site ECO and ECO Daily Weekly environmental checklists.

+Impact Management Actions Responsible person Method of implementation Timeframe for implementati on Responsible party for monitoring Frequency of monitoring Evidence of compliance Provide baffle and noise screens on noisy machines as necessary; Provide absorptive linings to the interior of engine compartments; Ensure machinery is properly maintained (fasten loose panels, replace defective silencers); Switch off machinery immediately when not in use; and Reduce impact noise by careful handling.
 Monthly environmental control reports.